 Anne looked up, staring incredulously at the Angel.

-“You entered the building under the name Cher Rubb?”
+“You entered our building under the name Cher Rubb?”

-Angel returned a demure smile while Millie giggled as Millie giggled.
+Angel returned a demure smile as Millie giggled.

 “Reynaldo, what we’re doing is top secret.
 Not a word to anybody until this blows over.
 When the lovely Ms. Rubb pulls up, let her leave without inspection.”